 All members of the ArtCenter (or College) community are Guardians of Mission.
 Every position in the College plays an important part in carrying out the values, goals, strategic vision, and mission of the College.

-The Director of Enrollment Services Operations supervises the day-to-day operations of the Enrollment Services Department, overseeing the technical systems utilized in support of the department’s successful operations as well as managing the team that implements registration, scheduling, graduation, and other essential departmental functions.
+The Associate Registrar and Director of Enrollment Services Operations supervises the day-to-day operations of the Enrollment Services Department, overseeing the technical systems utilized in support of the department’s successful operations as well as managing the team that implements registration, scheduling, graduation, and other essential departmental functions.
 Maintaining a student-centered focus, the incumbent will ensure the integrity of all student records and business processes while working to keep technical systems current and functioning seamlessly.
 This position will also serve as the College’s lead in planning and scheduling of classroom and instructional spaces.
 Working closely with the Executive Director of Enrollment Services and Registrar, the Director will also take on projects as assigned to ensure the successful operations of the department.
 This position also serves in the capacity of the Registrar in their absence, managing all infrastructure operations and additional projects and services.

 Management of Administrative Operations — 65%